-In accordance with this policy, the Board (in consultation with the investment advisor) has noted that the Fitch longterm credit rating of IBL as at 30 September 2021 was BB- (30 September 2020: BB+).
-The year end rating of Investec plc, a sister company to IBL, which holds the Company's cash and cash equivalents, is BBB+ (2020: BBB+).
+In accordance with this policy, the Board (in consultation with the investment advisor) has noted that the Fitch longterm credit rating of IBL as at 30 September 2020 was BB+ (30 September 2019: BB+), and also notes Fitch's comment that IBL's rating is constrained by the sovereign rating of South Africa of BB+.
+The year end rating of Investec plc, a sister company to IBL, which holds the Company's cash and cash equivalents, is BBB+ (2019: BBB+).
 As a result, the Directors and the investment advisor believe that it is not in the best interest of shareholders to attempt to unwind the Notes prior to their maturity date on 4 December 2023, as they believe firstly that there has been no significant deterioration in the creditworthiness of IBL, and secondly that obtaining an alternative investment with an institution with a higher credit rating could only be achieved on less favourable terms than those offered by the Notes, which could affect the Company's ability to offer capital protection to shareholders on their investment.